 The Victorians loved the effect and often went overboard with heavy finishes on things like firescreens and serving trays.

 You can create really nice decoupage effects without too much fuss or technical skill as the art itself is more about the arrangement on the surface you are putting them on rather than the selection or cutting out of designs.

-Materials are easy to source, there are shops that specialise in paper crafts and most art shops have a huge selection of designs to work with.
+Materials are easy to source, there are s that specialise in paper crafts and most art s have a huge selection of designs to work with.
 Don’t forget about things like magazines, calendars, catalogues and even wallpaper or wrapping paper as you can get some amazing pictures without the expense from these resources.